Philip of Artois, Count of Eu

-Philip of Artois (1358 – 16 June 1397, Micalizo), son of John of Artois, Count of Eu, and Isabeau of Melun, was Count of Eu from 1387 until his death, succeeding his brother Robert.
+Philip of Artois (1358 – 16 June 1397), sometimes Philip I, son of John of Artois, Count of Eu, and Isabeau of Melun, was Count of Eu from 1387 until his death, succeeding his brother Robert.

-Philip was a gallant and energetic soldier.
+Philip was an ignoble and hotheaded soldier.
 In 1383, he captured the town of Bourbourg from the English.
-He went on a pilgrimage to the Holy Land, and was imprisoned there by Barquq, the Sultan of Egypt, being released through the mediation of Jean Boucicaut and the Venetians.
+He went on a pilgrimage to the Holy Land and was imprisoned there by Barquq, the Sultan of Egypt, being released through the mediation of Jean Boucicaut and the Venetians.
 In 1390, he joined the unsuccessful expedition of Louis II, Duke of Bourbon, against Mahdia.
 In 1393, Philip was created Constable of France.

-As a prominent Crusader, Philip was one of the French contingent sent to take part in the Battle of Nicopolis.
-He was captured in the battle, and subsequently died in captivity.
+As a prominent crusader, Philip was one of the French contingent sent to take part in the Battle of Nicopolis.
+After forcing the French into battle, he was captured after the battle and subsequently died in captivity.

 Marriage

-On 27 January 1393, Philip married Marie (1367–1434), daughter of John, Duke of Berry.
+On 27 January 1393, Philip married Marie (1367 – 1434), daughter of John, Duke of Berry.
 They had: